ISO 14001:2015 clause 8 Operation

 - Setting up a media response team – details of who is responsible for contacting the media

-In the case of near misses it is important that such potential incidents are recorded and reviewed and not hidden away or merely forgotten.
-Such incidents indicate areas of risk which on other occasions may turn into
+In the case of near misses, it is important that such potential incidents are recorded and reviewed and not hidden away or merely forgotten.
+Such incidents indicate areas of risk which on other occasions may turn into environmental accidents.

 There may be situations where full-scale testing is not practical and thus consideration should be given to desk-top exercises that can be played out.
 Examples of such testing include: